 Find People Who Already Love Your Company

 Why do people like going to the Apple Store so much?
 Sure, they sell some nifty products, but I could also just order what I need online.
 Their retail experience is second to none, and a big part of that is its staff.
 Apple doesn’t just hire generic retail employees.
 The company finds people who know Apple products and love the brand.
 The company doesn’t have to indoctrinate employees into the system and hope they develop a passion for the company.
 They already have it, and Apple is just giving them a formal reason to share it.
-This—and the nifty products—has enabled significant business results for Apple, including its industry-topping $5,546 in sales per square foot.
+This—and the nifty products—has enabled significant business results for Apple.

 No, we don’t all work for Apple.
 Your company may not have developed as wide a brand affinity as it has.
 Regardless, in order to be a successful business, you must have customers, suppliers and partners.
 Could you leverage these existing relationships in order to find right-fit talent?
 How can interaction data, such as customer and partner loyalty, be used to find people who love your brand and may have a desire to become part of it?
 Are you fostering these relationships and getting to know people in such a way that you could identify a right-fit candidate?
 Sourcing employees in this way will help you cut down on the onboarding requirements necessary to get them integrated and productive in their new roles.

 When you read “About Us” web pages, every company sounds like an amazing place to work.
 Unfortunately, we all know that’s not the case.
 Employees will be quick to recognize when the facade doesn’t match the day-to-day reality, and this will damage the onboarding experience.
 It may even result in a quick exit for those who feel they were falsely sold a bill of goods.